For daily wit & wisdom, sign up for the Almanac newsletter.

 When you fill the jars, do not fill to the very top.
 This is called “head space” and can vary depending on your recipe (1/4 inch or 1/2 inch).
 If you overfill the jars, the food may interfere with the lid’s sealing compound and your jars will not seal properly.

-Also, important is to wipe the jar rim and threads clean before putting on the lid and screw band.
-The band is tightened but only finger tight.
+Also, it is important to wipe the jar rim and threads clean before putting on the lid and screw band.
+The band is tightened, but only finger-tight.

 Using the jar lifter, place each jar on the rack in the boiling water.
-Make sure that the jars are covered by at least 1 to 2 inches of water, cover with lid, and bring the pot to the boil.
-Start counting processing time once the water has returning to a boil.
+Make sure that the jars are covered by at least 1 to 2 inches of water, cover with the lid, and bring the pot to a boil.
+Start counting processing time once the water has returned to a boil.

-One sign that your jars have sealed properly is a “popping” or “pinging” sound” you hear as the jars cool.
-Jars that don’t seal can NOT be stored but rather place in the fridge and use within a few days.
+One sign that your jars have sealed properly is a “popping” or “pinging” sound you hear as the jars cool.
+Jars that don’t seal can NOT be stored but rather must be placed in the fridge and used within a few days.

-When you do open your cans, if you ever see mold or bubbles or a cloudiness, that is a sign that the seal popped and it’s spoiled.
+When you do open your cans, if you ever see mold, bubbles, or cloudiness, that is a sign that the seal popped and it’s spoiled.
 Do not eat!

 It’s important to know the food you’re planning on canning.
 More specifically, you need to know whether it is a low- or high-acid food, which dictates which canning method to use: water-bath or pressure canning.